MagicWinnie/IU_LSD_CognitiveComplexity/README.md

     pip install -r requirements.txt
     ```

-5. Run these commands in terminal:
+5. Run these commands in a new terminal:
     - Gemma 3 12B (8.1 GB)

         ```bash